babashka/cli/README.md

 ## Simple example

 Babashka CLI works in Clojure, ClojureScript, and [babashka](https://book.babashka.org/).
-Here is an example babashka script to get you started!
-Save it to `try-me.clj`.
+Here is an example babashka script to get you started.
+We'll write a small stand-in for `git`.
+Save it to `mygit.clj`.

 ```clojure
 #!/usr/bin/env bb